shgandhi/s9115hga/hw/read/2/README.md

 <img src="https://cloud.githubusercontent.com/assets/7557398/10121567/6436d38a-64c0-11e5-8cf0-cc505fb7fc53.png" width = "420" height="320"><img src="https://cloud.githubusercontent.com/assets/7557398/10121568/6436fe82-64c0-11e5-8cb0-f561c23a24c8.png" width = "420" height="320">

 ###(v) **Suggested Improvements:**
-* (v1) Mention why specifically Mann Whitney U Test and Vargha Delaney effect size were used in statistical evaluation.
+* (v1) The reason for specifically using Mann Whitney U Test and Vargha Delaney effect size for statistical evaluation could have been mentioned.
-* (v2) Use of performance measures that take into account how difficult it will be to check the correctness of the outputs.
+* (v2) The performance measures that take into account the difficulty to check the correctness of the outputs could have been used.
-* (v3) Analysis of the results specific to each case study to more clearly delineate why the proposed approach is better.
+* (v3) There could have been a mention of why specific case studies were chosen, and whether those selected were infact representative of all the possible variation of the input classes.

 ###(vi) **Connection to other papers:**
 The work done in this paper forms the basis for _"Combining Search-based and Constraint-based Testing"_, which uses whole suite test generation for GA implementation in a hybrid approach that integrates search based testing with constraint based testing.